spikedoanz/advanced-algo-bioinfo-notes/assignments/hw3.md

 --------------------------------------------------------------------------------

-note: i missed the previous lecture so i used an llm to explain clark's algorithm to me. i now know it's a constraint satisfaction algorithm for resolving what are essentially superpositions of strings. (which is essentially what the haplotypes encode for)
+note: i missed the previous lecture so i used an llm (claude opus 4)to explain clark's algorithm to me. i now know it's a constraint satisfaction algorithm for resolving what are essentially superpositions of strings. (which is essentially what the haplotypes encode for). the sources that came up when i googled 'clark's algorithm bioinfomatics' weren't really helpful.

 # problem 1